Passer au contenu

 Sanitise Naturally

-Wooden cutting boards have been shown in studies to have natural antibacterial properties — bacteria drawn into the wood's grain tend to die off rather than multiply, unlike on plastic surfaces where bacteria can survive in knife scars.
-However, proper sanitising after handling raw meat, poultry, or fish is still essential and good kitchen hygiene.
+Wooden cutting boards have natural antibacterial properties — bacteria drawn into the wood's grain tend to die off rather than multiply.
+However, proper sanitising after handling raw meat, poultry, or fish is still essential.

 Safe Sanitising Methods for Wood

-White vinegar: Spray or wipe undiluted white vinegar over the board surface and leave for a few minutes before rinsing with cool water.
-Effective against many common bacteria and completely safe for wood.
+White vinegar: Spray or wipe undiluted white vinegar over the board surface and leave for a few minutes before rinsing.

-Salt and lemon scrub: Scatter coarse salt over the board, cut a lemon in half and use the cut side to scrub the salt across the surface.
-The salt acts as a mild abrasive, the lemon's citric acid helps neutralise odours and bacteria.
+Salt and lemon scrub: Scatter coarse salt over the board, use a halved lemon to scrub the surface.
 Rinse with cool water and dry immediately.
-Excellent for removing strong food odours such as garlic or onion.

-Undiluted bleach will dry out, discolour, and damage the wood's surface, stripping the protective oil finish.
-If bleach must be used (for example after contact with raw poultry), dilute heavily — no more than 1 tablespoon of bleach per gallon (4.5 litres) of water — rinse thoroughly, dry immediately, and re-oil the board once dry.
+Undiluted bleach will dry out, discolour, and damage the wood's surface.
+If bleach must be used, dilute heavily — no more than 1 tablespoon per gallon of water — rinse thoroughly, dry immediately, and re-oil once dry.

 Extra Care for Solid Wood Boards

 A solid wood board — cut from a single continuous plank — is the most demanding cutting board to maintain.
-Unlike end-grain or edge-grain boards where the wood fibres run in multiple directions, a solid plank board has all its grain running in one direction, making it more reactive to changes in moisture and temperature.
+It has all its grain running in one direction, making it more reactive to changes in moisture and temperature.

 Seasonal Maintenance

-In homes where heating systems significantly reduce indoor humidity in winter, or in humid climates, solid wood boards may need additional conditioning.
-A board that dries out rapidly in a heated kitchen during winter months should be oiled more frequently — perhaps every two weeks — until the season changes.
-Watch for the colour of the wood: a well-conditioned board will have a warm, rich tone.
-A board that is drying out will appear pale, chalky, or grey.
+In homes where heating reduces indoor humidity in winter, solid wood boards may need more frequent conditioning — perhaps every two weeks.
+A well-conditioned board will have a warm, rich tone.
+A drying board will appear pale, chalky, or grey.

 Sanding and Restoring

-Even a well-maintained board will eventually develop surface marks, deep cuts, and rough patches.
-When this happens, the board can be fully restored: sand the surface progressively with 80-grit, then 120-grit, then 220-grit sandpaper, always working with the grain on flat-grain and edge-grain boards.
-After sanding, remove all dust with a damp cloth, allow to dry completely, and then oil the board 3–4 times as if it were new.
-This restores a board to nearly original condition.
+When a board develops deep cuts and rough patches, it can be fully restored: sand the surface progressively with 80-grit, then 120-grit, then 220-grit sandpaper, always working with the grain.
+After sanding, remove all dust, dry completely, then oil 3–4 times as if it were new.

-Feel the surface of your board.
+Feel the surface.
 It should feel smooth, slightly silky, and cool.
-If it feels rough, dry, or gritty — or if the wood has taken on a pale or grey tone — it is time to oil.
-The longer this is left, the more deeply the wood dries out and the greater the risk of cracking.
+If it feels rough, dry, or gritty — or if the wood appears pale or grey — it is time to oil immediately.

 Warning Signs to Watch For